andream16/algorithms/README.md

 - These solutions are opinionated and the result of my knowledge.
 - Some space/time complexity analysis might be wrong.
 - Some solutions might not be completed.
+- Some solutions might not be the most efficient ones.

 ## contributing